ciribob/DCS-CTLD/README.md

 ![dynamic_loading]

 ### Script Setup
-**This script requires MIST supplied in the CTLD zipped pack to correctly manage dynamic spwans.
+🔴IMPORTANT: This script requires MIST supplied in the CTLD zipped pack to correctly manage dynamic spwans.

-<span style="color:red">This script requires MIST supplied in the CTLD zipped pack to correctly manage dynamic spwans.</span>

 First make sure MIST is loaded, either as an Initialization Script  for the mission or the first DO SCRIPT with a "TIME MORE" of 1.
 "TIME MORE" means run the actions after X seconds into the mission.